NUJ condemns Belfast death threat

 19 August 2012

-The National Union of Journalists has condemned a Loyalist death threat issued against a Belfast based journalist.
+The National Union of Journalists has condemned a Loyalist death threat issued against a Belfast-based journalist.

-Seamus Dooley, Irish Secretary, confirmed that the PSNI is taking the threat seriously.
+Séamus Dooley, Irish Secretary, confirmed that the PSNI is taking the threat seriously.

 The NUJ has appealed to politicians and others who may have influence with the UDA to have the threat withdrawn.

-Seamus Dooley added:
+Séamus Dooley added:

-"This represents the latest threat to this journalist and is part of a sinister campaign which must be condemned.
+"This represents the latest threat to this journalist and is part of a sinister campaign, which must be condemned.
 A free press is the cornerstone of a democratic society and peace cannot be said to exist when journalists are faced with death threats."